Time 100: 2010s

-The list included familiar leaders including U.S. President Barack Obama and Chancellor of Germany Angela Merkel, as well as "newcomers" to the global press.
+The list included familiar leaders, particularly U.S. president Barack Obama and German chancellor Angela Merkel, as well as "newcomers" to the global press.
 The list included numerous figures representing the Arab Spring in the Middle East, including rebels, political leaders, and news correspondents.
 Media figures unrelated to the Arab Spring were also listed.
 Additionally, Prince William and Kate Middleton were part of the list during the week before their wedding.
 The list also included Katsunobu Sakurai, the mayor of Minamisōma, Fukushima, which was the city most affected by the 2011 Tōhoku earthquake and tsunami.

 Revealed on April 24, 2014, the 2014 list featured Beyoncé on the U.S. cover and Robert Redford, Jason Collins, and Mary Barra on international covers.
 The list included 41 women, the most in the list's history.
 The gala was held on April 29, 2014, in New York City.

 Time managing editor Nancy Gibbs commented:

 At age 14, Spanish-British born actress Millie Bobby Brown became the youngest person to be listed on the 2018 list, when Stranger Things was in its third season.
+The 2018 list also included two Israelis: entrepreneur and WeWork founder Adam Neumann; and actress and model Gal Gadot.

 In the 2019 list, Time chose authors to write the honorees' blurbs.
 Some of the pairings include Gal Gadot writing about Dwayne Johnson, Shawn Mendes writing about Taylor Swift, Shonda Rhimes writing about Sandra Oh, Ava DuVernay writing about Gayle King, and Beyoncé writing about Michelle Obama.

 2020s

-The 2020 list included Bollywood Actor Ayushmann Khurrana, rapper Megan Thee Stallion, comedian Phoebe Waller-Bridge, tennis champion Naomi Osaka (her second time being included), Formula 1 driver Lewis Hamilton, attorney Nury Turkel, American football player Patrick Mahomes, and environmental justice advocate Cecilia Martinez.
+The 2020 list included Indian actor Ayushmann Khurrana, rapper Megan Thee Stallion, comedian Phoebe Waller-Bridge, tennis champion Naomi Osaka (her second time being included), F1 driver Lewis Hamilton, attorney Nury Turkel, American football player Patrick Mahomes, and environmental justice advocate Cecilia Martinez.

 On September 15, Time revealed the 2021 list, distributed into the categories Icons, Pioneers, Titans, Artists, Leaders and Innovators.
 Each category has a highlighted section of personalities being featured on the Time magazine cover, naming Prince Harry and Meghan Markle as Icons, Billie Eilish as Pioneer, Simone Biles as Titan, Kate Winslet as Artist, Ngozi Okonjo-Iweala as Leader and Jensen Huang as Innovator.
-Furthermore, Time held a readers poll prior to the reveal of the editors list, asking whether certain personalities should be included in this year's annual list.
-Nearly 1.8 million votes were cast, with Britney Spears claiming the top spot, while also being featured as an Icon.
+Furthermore, Time held a readers poll prior to the reveal of the editors list, asking whether certain personalities should be included in that year's annual list.
+Nearly 1.8 million votes were cast, with Britney Spears claiming the top spot while also being featured as an Icon.

-Editor-in-chief Edward Felsenthal commented on the current working circumstances at Time and the effects of the ongoing COVID-19 pandemic on their annual gala:
+Editor-in-chief Edward Felsenthal commented on the current working circumstances at Time and the effects of the ongoing COVID-19 pandemic on the annual gala: